CodingNomads/mentor-docs/docs/05_tools.md

 ### Set Up Zoom

+Follow the official steps to get started with Zoom:

 1. [Download Zoom client](https://zoom.us/download)
 2. [Install the browser extension](https://zoom.us/download) (same page, further down)
 3. Connect your Google account

+Installing the browser extension is optional, and you can schedule all your meetings directly from the Zoom client, if you prefer.

 ### Schedule A Student Meeting